 Is there a business or franchise tax in a state?

-Texas has a franchise tax which is based on your business income.
-It requires all business owners to file a franchise tax report whether or not they owe any tax.
+Texas has a franchise tax based on your business income.
+It no longer requires all business owners to file a franchise tax report, but it does have an annual information filing necessary.
 This is very important to be aware of so you don’t get penalties for failing to file!
+Or worse, your business gets dissolved by the state for failing to file.

 While Washington has no income tax, it does tax businesses.
 This is known as the business and occupation tax.
 Are you prepared to pay the extra taxes and aware that the tax is a requirement?